 Social, Emotional and Mental Health

-- Nurture groups - an afternoon session once a week per group.
+- Thrive groups - an afternoon session once a week per group.

-- Referrals to mental health services for children and young people (Previously CAMHS; now called The Emotional Wellbeing Hub and/or Educational Primary mental Health Workers.
+- Referrals to mental health services for children and young people via the The Emotional Wellbeing Hub and/or Educational Primary mental Health Workers.

 - Social skills/ self esteem groups.